 However, by default, when the laptop is connected to a power source, the wireless adapter uses the Maximum performance mode instead of the Balanced mode.
 It means that the 802.11 power save mode is switched OFF.

-If the wireless adapter using the 802.11 protocol is set to save power and is willing to enter the sleep mode, the adapter signals it to the wireless AP.
+If the wireless adapter using the 802.11 protocol is set to save power and is willing to enter sleep mode, it signals this to the wireless access point (AP).
 To send the signals, the adapter sends them in the form of 802.11 frames.
 While doing so, the following should happen:

-- When the wireless access point receives the 802.11 frames, that signal that the adapter is set to the power saver mode, the wireless AP should recognize this and enter the power saving mode itself.
+- When the wireless access point receives the 802.11 frames, it should recognize that the adapter is set to power saver mode and enter its own power-saving mode.

 - The access point buffers the packets to the client network adapter.

-- The client network adapter receives the packets when its radio turns ON.
+- The client network adapter receives packets when its radio is turned on.

 If the wireless access point does not follow the 802.11 protocol, it will keep sending the packets to the client network adapter even though its radio is turned OFF.
 In this case, these packets would get lost.